unity-linux/mklivecd/README.md

 [![Build Status](https://travis-ci.org/unity-linux/mklivecd.svg?branch=master)](https://travis-ci.org/unity-linux/mklivecd)

-# mklivecd:
+# mklivecd
-has a long and sorted history.
-Many folks have worked on it inlcuding Tom Kelly, Jaco Greeff and various distro teams ranging from Mandrake, (Mandriva) PCLinuxOS, to Unity-Linux.
+mklivecd has a long and storied history.
+Many folks have worked on it, including Tom Kelly, Jaco Greeff and various distro teams ranging from Mandrake (Mandriva), PCLinuxOS, to Unity-Linux.
 It currently lives on in a different form called mylivecd which was forked for PCLinuxOS.
 I have decided to revive the old version that had been maintained by Unity-Linux until it went defunct. mklivecd comes from Mandrake and was dependant on drakxtools.
-Newer innerations of Mandrake ie. OpenMandriva no longer depend on these tools or even use them, however a fork from Mandriva called Mageia that still uses drakxtools can still utilize this tool, with minimal updates.
-Eventually the dependacy on drakxtools should be dropped and this tool should be able to be used on OpenMandriva, Fedora and Mageia as features in dracut should allow it.
-However, until then it's current focus will be for functionality on Mageia.
+Some descendants of Mandrake (like OpenMandriva) no longer depend on these tools or even use them.
+However, a fork of Mandriva called Mageia still uses drakxtools, and thus can still utilize this tool with minimal updates.
+Eventually the dependacy on drakxtools will be dropped and this tool should be able to be used on Fedora, Mageia, and OpenMandriva as features in dracut should allow it.
+Until then, its current focus will be for functionality on Mageia.

 Below you will fild the old ReadMe which will eventually be updated.